rl-bandits-lab/BOMS/README.md

 # BOMS

-This is the implementation for **Model Selection for Offline Model-Based RL: A Bayesian Optimization Approach**.
+This is the implementation for **BOMS: Active Model Selection for Offline Model-Based RL via Bayesian Optimization**.
 We reuse [pytorch-mopo](https://github.com/yihaosun1124/pytorch-mopo) as the basis of our implementation.

 Requirements